Annuities are not bad. But abusive or naïve agents can lead to real trouble.

 If you are considering the use of an annuity for retirement, there is nothing to be scared of.
 Save your anxiety for the real problems retirees face like the longevity of social security and Medicare benefits.
 Choosing an annuity as a retirement investment vehicle is a science.

 First of all, suitability for the intended purchaser needs to be determined based on a wide variety of factors unique to each individual.

 Then comes product selection.
 After surviving the suitability process, screening products can seem like a daunting challenge.
 And, in a lot of ways, it is.
 The selection process is where greedy salespeople make their move.
 The purchase of any annuity will pay someone a commission, so you need to get over the fact that an agent is looking to make money.
 That’s just the way it is.
 Concentrate on your needs and you’ll be fine.

-Here is a quick list of the things to look for so you can avoid the purchase of an inferior product.
+Here is a quick list of the things to look for so you can avoid the purchase of an inferior product or an annuity scam.